Sorting a table visualization

 You can mix and match sorting on hierarchies and measures.
 When the hierarchy is presented as a regular column (such as in a flat table), the result will be the same as sorting multiple measures.
 However, the grouping created by sorting multiple hierarchies will be maintained even when sorting by a measure.
 In such a case, sorting the measure will actually sort the groups by their aggregator (e.g. Totals) and separately sort the values inside each group.

 As an example, create the following table using the Color, Name, and Weight columns from [Production].[Product].
-Display it as a flat table.

 By default, the Color and Name columns are sorted in ascending order, while the Weight column does not have sorting applied.

-Change the sort on the Weight column to Ascending.
+In View mode, change the sort on the Weight column to Ascending.
 You will see that the groups (the Color column) have been reordered based on their totals, and the rows in each group (the Name column) have been reordered based on their individual values.

 5. Sort using the context menu